Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

-To study the influence of HI, we perform `freely-draining' (FD) simulations which neglect HI for semidilute solutions at blend fraction $f_R = 1 - 0.17$.
+To study the influence of HI, we perform `freely-draining' (FD) simulations which neglect HI for semidilute solutions at blend ratios $f_R = 1 - 0.17$.
 The relaxation time used to define $\textrm{Wi}_R$ is the Rouse relaxation time.
 Because the Rouse time is greater than the Zimm relaxation time obtained with HI, \cite{doi1988theory,rubinstein2003polymer} the strain rate is reduced to obtain the same values of $\textrm{Wi}_R$.
-In the absence of HI, ring fluctuations are significantly suppressed (Fig. \ref{fig:fluc_avg}a, open points).
-The semidilute blend results quantitatively agree with the dilute ring solution case, suggesting the FD simulations are effectively non-interacting.
-This is consistent with previous BD simulations which have shown FD simulations exhibit weak concentration dependence in planar extensional flow. \cite{stoltz2006concentration,young2019simulation}
+In the absence of HI, ring fluctuations are significantly suppressed, as shown by the open points in Fig. \ref{fig:fluc_avg}a, which are overlapping with the dilute ring fluctuations (green crosses).
+Additionally, there is no blend ratio dependence in semidilute FD simulations.
+The quantitative agreement between semidilute blends without HI and dilute solutions with HI suggests that there are minimal intermolcular interactions in FD simulations.
+This is consistent with previous BD simulations, which have shown FD simulations exhibit weak concentration dependence in planar extensional flow. \cite{stoltz2006concentration,young2019simulation} We provide a physical mechanism for enhanced ring conformational fluctuations on the basis of intermolecular HI in Sec. \ref{sec:himod}.

-As compared to the ring polymer component of the blends, the linear polymer component exhibits conformational fluctuations nearly quantitatively consistent with the pure linear semidilute solution case.
+As compared to the ring polymer component of the blends, the linear polymer component exhibits conformational fluctuations nearly quantitatively consistent with the pure linear semidilute solution case ( SI Fig. S1).
 There is a slight quantitative increase in fluctuations with linear polymer fraction, but the trend is weak compared to the ring polymer case.
 Thus to the knowledge of the authors, the overshoots in ring extension on startup of flow and the fluctuations at steady state appear unique to rings in semidilute blend with linear polymers.
-In the remainder of this section, we investigate other quantities commonly used to describe polymer solution dynamics for further evidence of this feature.